stable-packages/store/README.md

 Name of your module.

-This is typically your npm package name.
+This is typically your NPM package name.
 This will be shown if something goes wrong.

 #### StoreOptions#key